RyanLHicks/microsoft_contoso_sql/README.md

 ## Introduction
 ### 🌄 Background
 - This is part of a self-taught journey for data analysis.
-I want to learn and utilize all practical data analysis tools that include: SQL, Python, Excel, and Power BI.
+I want to learn and utilize all practical data analysis tools that include SQL, Python, Excel, and Power BI.
 I believe that learning these tools will allow me to increase my general knowledge of how business decisions are made, leverage a higher salary and earning potential, and finally make informed decisions on everyday topics and issues based on data.
 - I will be practicing SQL data extraction through Microsoft's Contoso sales database to better understand:
 1. How and when to use various SQL queries.
-2. Develop my insight and decision making skills based on data.
+2. Develop my insight and decision-making skills based on data.

 ### 🤖 Process
 - Give a brief overview of what I'm doing for each analysis.
 - Develop and run a SQL query to uncover the data.
 - Show the raw data.
-- Transform it into easy to read graphs and charts.
+- Transform it into easy-to-read graphs and charts.
 - Lay out what we see into simple terms.
 - Find any strategic decisions to make from the data.